AivGitHub/cryptocurrency/README.md

     }
 }
 ```
-If you don't want to use PostgreSQL delete requirement from requirements.txt
+If you don't want to use PostgreSQL delete "psycopg2-binary==2.9.2" from requirements.txt
+5. Migrate application "cryptocurrency" and
+install fixtures: ```./manage.py loaddata cryptocurrency/fixtures/coins.json```
-5. Add to "path('api/', include('api.urls'))" to "urlpatterns" in project urls.py:
+6. Add to "path('api/', include('api.urls'))" to "urlpatterns" in project urls.py:
 ```
 from django.contrib import admin from django.urls import path, include